Tsakane Valentine Maswanganyi: Career

 In her fourth and final year at the University of Pretoria, Maswanganyi began performing in the opera chorus at the State Theatre in Pretoria.
 Following graduation, she continued her operatic training at the Pretoria Technikon for three years.
 She portrayed the title role in a student production of Emmerich Kálmán's Gräfin Mariza during her first year in the program.
 Her performance led to an invitation to reprise the role for her professional opera debut with the Roodepoort City Opera.
 Other opportunities soon followed, including recitals given for Nelson Mandela and Thabo Mbeki and a performance for the United Nations delegates at the Earth Summit 2002 in Johannesburg.

 After completing her studies at the Pretoria Technikon, Maswanganyi sang the role of Maria in a performance of West Side Story for Spier Opera Company in Cape Town.
 Soon after she helped form Amici Forever with which she released two successful albums, The Opera Band (2004) and Defined (2005).
 The group also toured Australia and New Zealand in 2006 and the United Kingdom in both 2006 and 2007.

 Maswanganyi is also active as a solo artist on both the concert and opera stages.
 She has given recitals for Presidents Thabo Mbeki and Nelson Mandela.
 Some of her operatic roles are Musetta (La bohème), Valencienne (The Merry Widow), Amelia (Amelia al Ballo), Arminda (La finta giardiniera) and Contessa Ceprano (Rigoletto).
 Some highlights of her career include the title role in Carmen Jones with the London Philharmonic at Royal Festival Hall and Bess in Porgy and Bess at the Cape Town Opera, Deutsche Oper Berlin, and Norwegian National Opera.
 In April 2011, she portrayed the title role in the world premiere of Bongani Ndodana-Breen's Winnie: The Opera at the State Theatre in Pretoria.

-Maswanganyi currently resides in Italy where she is a voice student of mezzo-soprano Nadiya Petrenko.
+As of 2011, Maswanganyi resides in Italy where she is a voice student of mezzo-soprano Nadiya Petrenko.